a woman with her arm stretched out the window of her SUV driving along the coast

 With your border folder in hand and your vehicle packed to the brim with your belongings, you can now make your way to a U.S. land border to get your TN Visa.

-Present your passport and border folder to the officer; they will have questions and paperwork for you, along with a TN visa application fee ($ 50-100 USD) and an I-94 fee ($6).
+Present your passport and border folder to the officer; they will have questions and paperwork for you, along with a TN visa application fee ($ 50-100 USD) and an I-94 fee ($30 USD).
 Once approved, they will stamp your passport and give you a unique I-94 number.
 You can use your I-94 number to apply for your SSN.

 Your TN Work Visa will be with your recruiting company, so if you ever change companies, you must apply for a new TN Visa.
 A TN Visa can be granted for up to three years and renewed indefinitely as long as you maintain a qualifying job offer as a registered nurse.